PPUC/Hardware_IO_16_8_1/README.md

 ## Recommendations
 * Connect only one Flipper to a pcb if possible.
 The advantage is, that all the energy of the big capacitor is available for the flipper, which is usually the solenoid with the highest current.
 * Wire related switches and solenoids for fast flip devices (e.g. bumper, sling, kick back) to the same pcb.
 Then you can archive the shortest possible time lag between activating the switch and firing the solenoid.
+* If the input terminals are used for a switch matrix (no matter if used as coloum or row) the input resistor (330 Ohm) must be short cut (or replaced by a zero Ohm type).
+Background: the 330 Ohm resistor protects the circuit if the terminal is used as an output and accidently a short cut is done at the terminal.
+Unfortunately the voltage drop at the resistor adds up when used in a switch matrix (diode voltage plus voltage drop due to added up currents through the resistor).